jaypipes/articles/db/uuid-vs-integer.md

 * 24GB RAM
 * Running Linux kernel 4.8.0-59-generic

+All benchmarks were run overnight when nothing other than the benchmarks (and the DB server of course) were running on the machine.

+### Benchmark variants

+All benchmark runs were done using sysbench 1.0.12, with **_30 seconds_** run time for each scenario variation.
+All scenarios that write records to a table were run *after* scenarios that only read records.
+This was to ensure consistent results that were able to be compared between different initial sizes of database.

+For the brick-and-mortar application, I tested three sizes -- "small", "medium" and "large" -- of databases.
+The "small" size was pre-loaded with approximately 4000 order detail records.
+The "medium" had around 21000 order detail records and the "large" had around 1M order detail records.
+I did this to see the relative impact of the base fact table (`order_details`) on the performance of various operations.

+Of course, 1M order detail records isn't a "large" database at all.
+However, the sizing here is only relative to each other.
+The medium database is Approximately an order of magnitude greater than the small database.
+And the large database is another order of magnitude greater than the medium.

+It's important to note that for the MySQL tests, the "large" database size represented an `order_details` table that was greater than the total size of the InnoDB buffer pool used by the server (128MB).
+You will note the impact of exhausting the buffer pool and needing to spool records off disk in some of the benchmarks below.
+You will see the impact of the database design and column type choices on that unfortunate situation as well!

 ### DB configuration

 This article runs a series of tests against a set of open source database